My Story.

 FEEL GOOD MOVEMENT

 I started to realise after a few weeks of disjointed sleep, long and compact bus rides, days by the beach and a few too many Changs… that I needed movement to make me feel good.
 I craved that natural dose of dopamine (DOP) that made me perk up and feel fresh, see clearer and be happier.
-It became less about wanting to maintain a certain shape, burn off the empty calories or punish myself for the night before and more about what kind of version of myself I wanted to present to the people around me.
+It became less about wanting to maintain a certain shape, or the food i consumed and more about what kind of version of myself I wanted to present to the people around me.
 Who I wanted to be as a human.

 I needed to rediscover what felt good.
 What made me a better version of me?
 What made me sparkle?